gramineproject/graphene/Documentation/manpages/gsc.rst

 The second stage copies the important Graphene artifacts (e.g., the runtime and signer tool) from the first stage.
-It then prepares image-specific variables such as the executable path and the library path, and scanning the entire image to generate a list of trusted files.
-GSC excludes files from :file:`/boot`, :file:`/dev`, :file:`/proc`, :file:`/var`, :file:`/sys` and :file:`/etc/rc` folders, since checksums are required which either don't exist or may vary across different deployment machines.
+It then prepares image-specific variables such as the executable path and the library path, and scans the entire image to generate a list of trusted files.
+GSC excludes files and paths starting with :file:`/boot`, :file:`/dev`, :file:`/proc`, :file:`/var`, :file:`/sys` and :file:`/etc/rc`, since checksums are required which either don't exist or may vary across different deployment machines.
 GSC combines these variables and list of trusted files to a new manifest file.
 In a last step the entrypoint is changed to launch the :file:`apploader.sh` script which generates an Intel SGX token and starts the :program:`pal-Linux-SGX` loader.
-The generated image (``gsc-<image-name>-untrusted``) cannot successfully load an Intel SGX encalve, since esscetial files and the signing of the enclave is missing.
+The generated image (``gsc-<image-name>-untrusted``) cannot successfully load an Intel SGX enclave, since essential files and the signing of the enclave are missing.

 Signing the Intel SGX enclave
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^